Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/pseudocode.md

 - [x] if we inspect the card's value and find that it begins with an 'A' then we know it is an ace.
 - [x] if it is an ace, we need to inspect the current total of the player's hand (maybe we already pass that in during the deal) and if the ace(11) will make the player bust, then we re-assign the value of that ace to 1. (needs testing to ensure re-assignment will work since we later pass the value back when we delete it from the original deck)

+## ::LEFT-OFF:: Refactor Deal Method
+# line 73 deal method refactor notes The complexity to this method is that is
+# handling string output from a collection of variables that are used to append
+# to the user's hand.
+In some cases we need to hide one of the cards for the
+# dealer, in other case we need to reassign the value for the aces (1 or 11).
+# the string output is handled differently so that it can display the card and
+# suit as it is dealed but not the value, yet all values need to be correctly
+# appended to the user's hand so that the correct calculations can be made for
+# comparison operations.

+1. Create variables for method processes that assembled return an array holding the new_card data and append to the user's hand array.

+2. sub_hash selected from deck of cards containing all keys that contain an available array for use uses the return value from the above sub-array to assign a 'cards' variable which its value is a key from the available arrays.

+3. all variables are prepared for string output and updating the user's hash[:cards]
+# with the correct values.  we also pass the option * hide parameter so that we
+# can manually add this option to the opening deal for the dealer.
+This way we
+# can 'hide' the first card of the dealer. (this definitely can be done
+# better).

+4. inpsect the card to see if the card is 10 and if it is, display the
+# first two items of the string, otherwise only return the first item of the
+# string capitalized.
+Assign the suit of the card after the card's title.
+# append to a temporary array for holding purposes test if any values are an
+# ace and if so, modify the temp array if the hide parameter is empty output
+# the user's new card.

 ## Refactor output for displaying cards with better readability
+# need to make better separation between user turns and dealer turns so that it's visually more clear what is happening.
+Look at bringing in the prompt method.